prathimacode-hub/prathimacode-hub/README.md

 ### My Highlights

 🍁Building a Next Gen B2B & B2C Sustainable SaaS platform and Product Lead / Chapter Co-Lead / Lead ML Enginneer at Omdena. <br>
-📰Project Featured on Streamlit, Partnership Manager at Omdena and awarded as Top 10 CTO's in India for Women Entreprenuer Magazine. <br>
+📰Project Featured on Streamlit, CTO at Pendler and awarded as Top 10 CTO's in India for Women Entreprenuer Magazine. <br>
 📜Top Project : IoT-Spot at Social Summer Of Code, Best Project Admin at GirlScript Summer Of Code, Best Mentor at OpenCode, Best Mentor at JGEC Winter Of Code, Top #1 Mentee at WIE Winter Of Code, Best Mentor at Delta Winter Of Code and Best Supervisor at GirlScript Winter Of Contributing.<br>
-🚩Speaker, Jury Member and Mentor at wide array of Events, Conferences, Hackathons, Workshops and Podcasts around. <br>
+🚩KeyNote Speaker, Jury Member and Mentor at wide array of Events, Conferences, Hackathons, Workshops and Podcasts around. <br>
 🚀Project Maintainer for more than 10+ projects and Stands up in 4th position for contributions and 6th position for commits all over India from the list of Most Active GitHub Users(Top 1% Of GitHub). <br>
-👩‍Nominated as a WomenTech Global Award Nominee under Category : "Best Mentor Of The Year" and a "Jury Member" for Global StartUp Awards Africa & Euro Asia. <br>
+👩‍Nominated as a WomenTech Global Award Nominee under Category : "Best Mentor Of The Year" and a "Jury Member" for Global StartUp Awards Africa & Euro Asia from past 3 Years. <br>
-💡Worked on 7+ Real World AI Projects that showers impact on to the causes of local communities and 10+ various technical personal projects that focuses on use-case solutions based on Embedded Systems, Data Science, IoT and Web Development. <br>
+💡Worked on 7+ Real World AI Projects that showers impact on to the causes of local communities and 10+ various technical personal projects that focuses on use-case solutions based on Data Science and Web Development. <br>
-🎲Freelanced on diverse domain specific projects from IoT, Data Science and Web Development that interest clients and add value to their journey. <br>
+🎲Freelanced on diverse domain specific projects from Data Science and Web Development that interest clients and add value to their journey. <br>
 👑Hackathon Winner and Open Source Contributor for repositories belonging to personal, peers, learnings, communities and organizations projects. <br>
 📖Currently learning DevOps, Azure, Android Development and Blockchain.
 Post Graduate Diploma in IT Management at "Symbiosis Centre For Distance Learning". <br>
 ⚡ Fun fact: I don't know driving <br>